thom-d/jquery-dashboard/README.md

 I completed this project as a part of the One Month jQuery course on onemonth.com.
-This project allowed me to improved my jquery skills and introduced me to using AJAX and JSON!
+This project allowed me to improved my jquery skills, and taught me how to utilize AJAX and JSON in an application!

 # Project 4: Launch Pads